dynamsoft-docs/camera-enhancer-docs-mobile/programming/javascript/api-reference/ui.md

 ## getOriginalImage

-Returns the original image shown on the editor.
+Returns the original image shown on the editor canvas.

 ```typescript
 getOriginalImage(): Uint8Array;